Substance abuse can mean using illegal drugs or intentionally misusing legal drugs or alcohol—and continuing to do so despite adverse consequences.

-Drug abuse can mean the use of illegal drugs or a knowing misuse of legal drugs – and continuing to do so despite the negative consequences.
-Unfortunately, few people recognize the moment or day that they cross over from drug abuse to living a life of drug addiction.
-The line can be blurry, especially when viewed through the hazy effects of cocaine, heroin, marijuana, alcohol and other drugs.
-The fact is that both drug abuse and drug addiction bring with them a long list of risks and dangers that can be life-threatening.
-Often, the only way to break free is to seek and receive addiction treatment at a drug rehab center that is equipped to provide drug detox and comprehensive psychotherapeutic care.
+Unfortunately, few people recognize the moment or day they cross over from substance abuse to a life of addiction.
+The line can be blurry, especially when viewed through the hazy effects of alcohol, cocaine, heroin, marijuana, alcohol, and other addictive substances.
+The fact is that both substance abuse and substance addiction bring with them a long list of risks and dangers that can be life-threatening.
+Often, the only way to break free is to seek and receive addiction treatment at a substance abuse treatment center—in Palm Springs, an example would be Michael’s House—equipped to provide medical detox and comprehensive psychotherapeutic care.

-Drug abuse is defined as an unhealthy relationship with a substance of any kind that alters your consciousness – any substance that could lead to drug addiction.
-For those who drink alcohol, this could mean bingeing and drinking more than five drinks in an evening on a regular basis or drinking multiple drinks per day, according to the Centers for Disease Control and Prevention.
-For illegal drugs of addiction, any use is considered drug abuse since there is no regulation of processing or distribution and a single use can be deadly.
-For legal drugs other than alcohol (e.g., prescription stimulants, painkillers, and sedatives), any use outside the bounds of a legitimate prescription for the treatment of a medical issue is defined as drug abuse.
+Substance abuse is an unhealthy relationship with an addictive substance that alters your consciousness.
+For those who drink alcohol, this could mean regularly bingeing and drinking more than five drinks in an evening or having multiple alcoholic beverages daily.
+For illegal addictive substances, any use is considered abuse since there is no regulation of processing or distribution, and a single use can be deadly.
+For legal drugs other than alcohol, any use outside the bounds of a legitimate prescription for treating a medical issue is defined as drug abuse.

+Substance abuse can be life-threatening, but not in the same way that substance addiction is deadly.
+Acute health problems related to substance abuse are common, but chronic health ailments take much longer to develop.
 Issues at home and work may mean problems but rarely mean losing a job or a family situation.
-The biggest risk of drug abuse is death by accident.
-Driving while under the influence of any drug is one of the most common causes of death, followed by violence under the same circumstances and unprotected sex that leads to transmission of deadly diseases like HIV, according to AIDS.gov.
+The most significant risk of substance abuse is death by accident.
+Driving while under the influence of any addictive substance is one of the most common causes of death, followed by violence under the same circumstances and unprotected sex that leads to the transmission of deadly diseases like HIV.